 How does copper get into drinking water?

-Additionally, if you have a well, copper can get into drinking water by contaminating your well’s groundwater source, but this isn’t as common a problem as pipe corrosion.
+If you have a well, copper can get into drinking water by contaminating your well’s groundwater source, but this isn’t as common a problem as pipe corrosion.
 Copper may contaminate a well’s groundwater source through mining, farming, and industrial and municipal operations.
 For example, copper is used in agricultural pesticides and to control algae in water reservoirs and may runoff and seep through the soil to the groundwater below.

 What are safe levels of copper in drinking water?